thisisddzin/adapted_wpp_stickers/README.md

 # whatsapp_stickers

-A Flutter plugin for adding stickers to WhatsApp.
+A Flutter plugin for adding stickers to IOS WhatsApp, images from internet.

-## Notes

-Currently iOS is the only supported platform.
-Android will be added soon.

 ## Usage

 To use this plugin, add `whatsapp_stickers` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ## Example

+### All images have to be passed to this class as a base64

 ### How send sticker package to wpp